nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

    This may result in a bloated configuration compared to changing the setting directly in :file:`prj.conf`.
    See the section Stuck symbols in menuconfig and guiconfig on the :ref:`kconfig_tips_and_tricks` in the Zephyr documentation for more information.

-If you work with |VSC|, you can use one of the following options:
+If you work with |nRFVSC|, you can use one of the following options:

-* Select an extra Kconfig fragment file when `Building an application`_.
+* Select an extra Kconfig fragment file when you `build an application <How to build an application_>`_.
 * Edit the Kconfig options using the nRF Kconfig GUI and save changes permanently to an existing or new :file:`prj.conf` file.
   See the extension's documentation for more information.